BSc (Hons) Environmental Science (Including Foundation Year)

-This module will develop your skills and experience, involved in multidisciplinary environmental site assessment and environmental impact assessments, developed as project work.
+This module will develop your skills and experience in environment science in the field.
+It will involve multidisciplinary environmental site assessment and environmental impact assessments, developed as project work.
 This will develop your research and communication skills, allowing you to consider data generation and research methodologies.
 You will also be introduced to Geographical Information Systems to generate and visualise spatial data, and to consider locational data including using Global Positioning Systems.

 You will use a range of records of climate change to consider their natural and human-induced causes and understand the mechanisms for those changes.
 This will include larger and smaller-scale climate system shifts for a range of longer-term, abrupt and recent climate changes.
 You will also consider the consequences of those climate changes, including environmental and human impacts on different time scales, to consider recent impacts of climate changes against longer-term patterns.